gaintpd/Chameleon/README.md

 it (either by itself or as part of some bigger software package), or using it as the starting point for a software project of your own.

-The only real limitation is that whenever you distribute Stockfish in some way, you must always include the full source code, or a pointer to where the source code can be found.
+The only real limitation is that whenever you distribute Chameleon in some way, you must always include the full source code, or a pointer to where the source code can be found.
 If you make any changes to the source code, these changes must also be made available under the GPL.